CERIT-SC/echo2/README.md

 In the example above, result from `file1` will be saved to `output1` and result from `file2` will be saved to `output2`.
 Result for `file3` will be saved to `file3-corrected` (as described below).

-Names for output files doesn't have to be specified.
+Name for output file doesn't have to be specified.
 In this case Echo will save the result to a file with the same name, but adds suffix `-corrected`.
 Which means that result from file `sequences.fastq` will be saved to `sequences.fastq-corrected`.